What is MYND?

 - MYND History

-- Recognise thoughts and behaviours that contribute to positive health and well-being
+- Recognise thoughts and behaviours which contribute to positive health and well-being

 MYND was founded in Auckland in 2001 due to the lack of restorative programmes within the Youth Justice system.
 The programme has always worked in partnership with government agencies and communities to address the multitude of challenges and issues facing youth offenders and continues to strengthen networks and resources to better serve the needs of its young people.